← Back to All Regina Cats

 DSH adoption fees at SK rescues sit at the bottom of the rescue cat range, often the most affordable cat to adopt.
 The fee covers spay or neuter, core vaccinations, microchip, deworming, and a vet check.
 Senior cats and bonded pairs sometimes have reduced fees as a placement incentive.
 Confirm the exact figure on the cat's listing.

 Looking more broadly?
-Browse every adoptable cat across the province on Cat Adoption British Columbia.
+Browse every adoptable cat across the province on Cat Adoption Saskatchewan.

-The rescues that most often list Domestic Shorthairs across BC are Saskatoon SPCA, SCAT Street Cat Rescue, Regina Humane Society, and Regina Cat Rescue.
-For breed-specific background, the Canadian Kennel Club is a useful reference.
+The rescues that most often list Domestic Shorthairs across Saskatchewan are Saskatoon SPCA, SCAT Street Cat Rescue, Regina Humane Society, and Regina Cat Rescue.
+For breed-specific background, the Canadian Cat Association is a useful reference.

 Domestic Shorthair Adoption FAQ — Regina